 \subsection{Time-dependent case}

 This subsection evaluates the all-at-once preconditioner~\eqref{eq: precon for time} for time-dependent optimal control problems.
-The discretization results in KKT systems of dimension $N_t \times N_\xi \times N_h$, where $N_t$ denotes the number of time steps.
-We investigate the scalability with respect to: (i)~mesh refinement (Table~\ref{tab: parabolic mesh}), (ii)~regularization parameter $\beta$ (Table~\ref{tab: parabolic beta}), (iii)~variance coefficient $\sigma_\Bbbk$ (Table~\ref{tab: parabolic CoV}), (iv)~temporal discretization $\tau$ (Table~\ref{tab: parabolic Nt}), and (v)~stochastic dimension $(m_\xi,p)$ (Table~\ref{tab: parabolic KLP}).
-Based on the steady-state findings, we employ the Chebyshev-5+hGS-1 configuration unless otherwise noted, reporting results for both strict ($10^{-6}$) and moderate ($10^{-4}$) tolerances to illustrate practical convergence behavior.
+The discretization results in KKT systems of dimension $n_t \times n_\xi \times n_h$, where $n_t$ denotes the number of time steps.
+We investigate the scalability with respect to: (i)~mesh refinement (Table~\ref{tab: parabolic mesh}), (ii)~regularization parameter $\beta$ (Table~\ref{tab: parabolic beta}), (iii)~variance $\sigma_\Bbbk$ (Table~\ref{tab: parabolic CoV}), (iv)~time-step size discretization $\tau$ (Table~\ref{tab: parabolic Nt}), and (v)~stochastic dimension $(m_\xi,p)$ (Table~\ref{tab: parabolic KLP}).
+Based on the steady-state findings, we employ the Chebyshev-5+hGS-1 configuration unless otherwise noted, reporting results for both stringent ($10^{-6}$) and moderate ($10^{-4}$) tolerances to illustrate practical convergence behavior.
 As in the steady-state case, we use $N=1$ in the Richardson iteration (Algorithm~\ref{alg:richardson}) for the (3,3)-block.

 From our observations in the steady-state problem, a combination of a 5-step Chebyshev smoother with one step of our hGS method achieves a good balance between the computational cost of matrix operations and GMRES iterations; thus, we typically adopt this combination when testing time-dependent cases as well.